liberodark/ODrive/README.md

 npm start
 ```

-On Windows, you can make a `.bat` file with `start cmd /k nmp start` that then you can double click to launch the program.
+On Windows, you can make a `.bat` file with `start cmd /k npm start` that then you can double click to launch the program.

 The launch-on-startup functionality is only available on bundled releases.
 See the **Deployment** section.